 Though it might seem pricy at first, a rug is an investment.
 When you purchase a handmade rug you can trust that it is the top quality and will last much longer than other rugs.

-But how do you figure out the difference between a handmade vintage rug and a factory one?
+But how do you figure out the difference between a hand-knotted vintage rug and a machine-made one?

 Luckily, we can show you exactly what to look for.
 Here are some of our top tips to tell the differences apart.